thomasddn/ha-volvo-cars/README.md

 - You'll also need a Volvo developer account to use this integration.
 Don't worry, it's free of charge!

   1. Head over to https://developer.volvocars.com/ and make an account.
+Make sure to use the same e-mail address as your Volvo Id.
   2. Once signed in, go to https://developer.volvocars.com/account/#your-api-applications and create an "API application".
 Give it some meaningful name.
   3. Repeat step 2 for every additional car **on this account** that you'd like to use with this integration.
 Repeat the whole process if you have cars on different accounts.